 Before booking that ticket, read my post on what to expect in Taipei, Taiwan.

-Here’s what you can do in Taiwan for a short 4-day stay.
+Here’s what you can do for a 4 days Taipei Travel Itinerary.

 Day 1: Chiang Kai Shek, Taipei 101, Presidential Building, National Palace Museum